orkanu/itxBEChallenge/itx-product-service/README.md

 ## Architecture

-The service is divided into 3 layers:
+The service tries to use an hexagonal architecture:

-- Application layer: contains the business logic and uses the client layer to interact with an external product service (the provided mock server)
+- Domain: contains the business logic and uses the client adapter to interact with an external product service (the provided mock server)
-- Client layer: contains the code to interact with the external product service (the provided mock server)
+- Adapters:
-- Service layer: contains the code to expose the application layer as a REST API
+  - Controller: contains the code to expose the application layer as a REST API

-### Client layer

-Contains a REST client to interact with the mocks server.
+  - Client: contains the code to interact with the external product service (the provided mock server)
-It adheres to the contract defined in the `ProductClient` interface that way, if we need to use a different client to retrieve the data from a different source (like via MQ or SOAP) it can be easily replaced.

-### Application layer
+### Domain

 Contains the business logic to find similar products.
+It adheres to the contract defined in the `application.ports.input.SimilarProductsUseCase` interface.
-Using the client it first grabs similar product IDs.
-Once retrieved, it then uses the client to retrieve the actual products details.
+Having a client injected, it first grabs similar product IDs and, once retrieved, it then retrieves the product details for each of them.
+It has a cache configured to avoid calling the external service too often.

 If the client throws an exception, the application will wrap it in an ApplicationException and rethrow it.
 The expectation is to handle this exception in the service layer and return a 500 error code or a 404 error code depending on the situation.

+### Client adapter

+Contains a REST client to interact with the mocks server.
+It adheres to the contract defined in the `application.ports.output.SimilarProducts` interface that way, if we need to use a different client to retrieve the data from a different source (like via MQ or SOAP) it can be easily replaced.
+It has a circuit breaker to avoid overloading the server (the provided mock in our case)

-### Service layer
+### Controller adapter

 Exposes the application layer as a REST API.
-It handles the exceptions thrown by the application layer and returns appropriate HTTP status codes.
+It handles the exceptions thrown in the domain and returns appropriate HTTP status codes.

 ## Running the service